Blog Home / Compliance / Unveiling the GDPR Data Protection Officer: Your Compliance Guardian

 When an organisation plans to introduce new technologies or processes that could affect the privacy of data subjects, a Data Protection Impact Assessment (DPIA) is required.
 The DPO plays a key role in conducting these assessments, identifying potential risks, and recommending mitigating actions.

+The DPO also helps in managing and reporting data breaches, ensuring that all incidents are properly documented and reported to the relevant authorities within the stipulated time frame.
 The responsibilities of a GDPR Data Protection Officer are integral to the organisation’s data protection strategy.
 A capable DPO not only ensures compliance with GDPR but also helps build a culture of data protection within the organisation.

 Attributes of a Successful Data Protection Officer